 The Exam Program is a centralized service that provides accommodations for students with disabilities.
 Only those accommodations recommended by a student's medical documentation and/or psycho-educational assessment may be provided.
 Accommodations include a range of services and aids, including additional time; access to a sofa, drafting table, or assistive technology; the use of a reader/scribe; and restrictions on how many exams a student can write within a specified period of time.

-AES takes academic integrity very seriously and students writing exams through AES are expected to adhere to all U of S examination policies.
+AES takes academic integrity very seriously and students writing exams through AES are expected to adhere to all USask examination policies.

 How the program works